mb0/xelf-old/DESIGN.md

 some cases.
 This also simplifies the already heavy resolution API, as a successful resolution will always return a valid literal, and alleviates another check after each resolution step.

-All literals except booleans are parsed as the base types any, num, char, list and dict.
-The literals are usually converted to a specific type inferred from the expression context.
+All literals except booleans are parsed as the base types any, num, char, idxr and keyr.
+They are later converted to a specific type inferred from the expression context.

 Every environment working with xelf literals requires some adapter code to convert, compare or otherwise work with literal.
 The xelf go package provides interfaces for each class of literal